grafana/grafana/docs/sources/alerting/configure-notifications/create-notification-policy.md

 To search by label matchers simply enter a valid matcher in the **Search by matchers** input field.
 Multiple matchers can be combined with a comma (`,`).

-An example of a valid matchers search input is:

-`severity=high, region=~EMEA|NASA`

-> All matched policies are **exact** matches.
-Regex-style or partial matching is currently not supported.
+It is important to note that all matched policies are **exact** matches.
+Grafana supports regular expressions for creating label matchers.
+It does not support regular expression or partial matching in the search for policies.

-## Caveat
+## Mute timings

-Mute timings are not inherited from a parent notification policy, they have to be configured in full on each level.
+Mute timings are not inherited from a parent notification policy.
+They have to be configured in full on each level.

 ## Example